 You are allowed to change your company accounts filing deadline.
 In this case, you use the form AA01 to change your accounting reference date.
 You must submit the form with Companies House.

 For one thing, your company accounts must not already overdue.
-Furthermore, your new accounts year end date must not cover period more than 18 months.
+Furthermore, your new accounts year-end date must not cover a period more than 18 months.

 First company accounts filing deadline

 The filing periods for first accounts for a private limited company is 21 months whereas for a public company is 18 months.